Diplomacy (game): Youngstown

 One of the most notable non-commercially published is the Youngstown variant which is an extension of the normal map, including Asia and colonies there.
 For example, in addition to the usual home centers, France starts with a fleet in Saigon (in Cochinchina).
 Three new Powers were added – India, China, and Japan - with powers without historical Asian colonies being given more home centers.
 The variant was named after the city of Youngstown, Ohio where the variant was invented.

 Tournaments

 Diplomacy is played at a number of formal tournaments in many nations.
-Most face-to-face Diplomacy tournaments longer than one day are associated with either a Diplomacy-centered convention (such as DipCon or Dixiecon) or a large multi-game convention (such as the Origins Game Fair or the World Boardgaming Championships).
+Most face-to-face Diplomacy tournaments longer than one day are associated with either a Diplomacy-centered convention (such as DipCon or Dixiecon) or a large multi-game convention (such as the Origins Game Fair, World Boardgaming Championships, or the Carnage Gaming Convention).
 Some conventions are centered on the games and have a highly competitive atmosphere; others have more focus on meeting and socializing with other players from the postal or e-mail parts of the hobby.